Binance Market Update (2022-07-27)

 Binance

-The global cryptocurrency market cap now stands at $0.98T, up by 1.73% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.99T, up by 4.22% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include RAD, JUV, and CHESS, up by 85%, 29%, and 25%, respectively.
+Market outperformers include OOKI, RAD, and MIR, up by 57%, 40%, and 24%, respectively.

 Top stories of the day: